Helix230/Basic-Calculator-App/README.md

 7.Trigonometric Ratios of an angle

 How to use:
 You can run it in your cmd or in any python IDE.
+Pull a request:
 Feel free to suggest improvements.